BrooksPatton/barkwire-react-fe/README.md

 ## Step eight, show one dog on the one dog page

 Now is the time to show just one dog on the specific one dog page

+## Step nine, Finally, we just need to add the footer

+All that is left is to add in the footer tags to complete the project